giantswarm/docs/src/content/app-platform/create-catalog/index.md

 Kubernetes cluster.
 At Giant Swarm we use GitHub Pages and this is what we will cover in this guide.

-## Creating an app catalog hosted using GitHub Pages
+## Create an app catalog hosted using GitHub Pages

 First, you should choose a name for your catalog Git repository.
 At Giant Swarm, we follow the convention to have the name end with the `-catalog` suffix, however any name will work.

 Create the Git repository in GitHub as a public repository and enable [GitHub Pages](https://docs.github.com/en/pages/quickstart) for the `main` branch.

-## Publishing an app to the app catalog
+## Publish an app to the app catalog

 Now you can configure your apps to be published to your catalog.
 We have created a GitHub <span class="x x-first x-last">action</span> for `app-build-suite` that will automate this.